usnistgov/FIPS201/_FIPS201/introduction.md

 federation protocols play an important role in the use of PIV accounts as well.
 This Standard defines mechanisms for derived PIV credentials associated with an active PIV account in [Section 2.10](requirements.md#s-2-10).
-Derived PIV credentials have their own authentication and lifecycle requirements separate from the PIV credential itself.
+Derived PIV credentials have authentication and lifecycle requirements that may differ from the PIV card itself.
 This Standard also discusses federation protocols in [Section 7](federation.md#s-7) as a means of accepting interagency PIV credentials.